NeoJax/phase-2-challenge/part-4/quiz.md

 When you run a command in the terminal, where does BASH look for that command?
-BASH Looks into the $PATH directories
+BASH Looks into the $PATH directories.

 On a UNIX computer, how do you stop a running process?
 You would use control-c if the program is in the foreground or